FusionAuth/fusionauth-csharp-client/README.md

 For additional information and documentation on FusionAuth refer to [https://fusionauth.io](https://fusionauth.io).

+> **Read this first: **: This librrary has been superceded by the .NET Core FusionAuth library.
+See https://github.com/FusionAuth/fusionauth-netcore-client

 **Note:** This project uses a slightly different file layout than other C# and Visual Studio projects.
 This is a Java convention that we carried over to all of our client libraries to keep consistency.

 **Note:** This project is using .Net 2.0 and versions of various libraries that are compatible with .Net 2.0.
 This is done so that this library can be used with Unity.